MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

 The ALM Accelerator components solution doesn't have a dependency on other components of the CoE Starter Kit.
 It can be used independently.

-## Before you start
+## Setup Options
+There are 2 setup options available for the ALM Accelerator for Power Platform.
+1. Set up using the [Center of Excellence Command Line Interface (coe-cli)](https://github.com/microsoft/coe-starter-kit/tree/main/coe-cli#readme)
+1. Set up manually by using this step-by-step walkthrough

+> [!IMPORTANT]
-The following documentation is intended to be a step-by-step process for setting up AA4PP manually.
-However, **it's recommended that you use the [Center of Excellence Command Line Interface (coe-cli)](https://github.com/microsoft/coe-starter-kit/tree/main/coe-cli#readme) to assist in automating these steps**.
+> **It's recommended that you use the [Center of Excellence Command Line Interface (coe-cli)](https://github.com/microsoft/coe-starter-kit/tree/main/coe-cli#readme) to assist in automating these steps**.
 This document will provide details and context for the actions that are performed by the coe-cli and act as a reference for anyone who wants to know the specifics of each step in the process.

 ## Document structure